-- 1.10 Every obstetric unit should have a designated lead anaesthetist (see Glossary) with specific programmed activities allocated for this role. - 1.11 The lead obstetric anaesthetist should be responsible for the overall delivery of the service, including: - ensuring that evidence based guidelines and protocols are in use and are up to date - monitoring staff training - workforce planning - service risk management - ensuring that national specifications are met - auditing the service against agreed standards, including anaesthetic complication rates, as set out in the RCoA QI Compendium Chapter 7. - 1.12 The lead obstetric anaesthetist should ensure representation of the anaesthetic department at multidisciplinary meetings for service planning and governance purposes, including labour ward forum, risk management groups and incident reviews. - 1.13 The lead obstetric anaesthetist should ensure that there are continuing quality improvement projects to maintain and improve the care in their units.
+- 1.10 Every obstetric unit should have a designated lead anaesthetist (see Glossary) with specific programmed activities allocated for this role.2 - 1.11 The lead obstetric anaesthetist should be responsible for the overall delivery of the service, including: - ensuring that evidence based guidelines and protocols are in use and are up to date24 - monitoring staff training - workforce planning - service risk management - ensuring that national specifications are met - auditing the service against agreed standards, including anaesthetic complication rates, as set out in the RCoA QI Compendium Chapter 7. - 1.12 The lead obstetric anaesthetist should ensure representation of the anaesthetic department at multidisciplinary meetings for service planning and governance purposes, including labour ward forum, risk management groups and incident reviews.^{22,24} - 1.13 The lead obstetric anaesthetist should ensure that there are continuing quality improvement projects to maintain and improve the care in their units.27 that is, ensuring that Monday to Friday morning and afternoon sessions (see Glossary), are staffed.22 This cover is to provide urgent and emergency care, not to undertake elective work.